-As the sign states above: No tank tops, swimsuits, or cover-ups.
+The sign states above: No tank tops, swimsuits, or cover-ups.
 No hats for gentlemen, cut-offs, or torn clothing of any kind.

 This Moroccan Mint was a classic blend of Chinese gunpowder tea and mint.
 The gunpowder’s earthiness and vegetal notes anchor the mint’s brightness.

-Bread Service is provided at the beginning of the meal.
-These soft, fluffy rolls are divine and that’s a spread of soft butter next to them.
+Bread service is provided at the beginning of the meal.
+These soft, fluffy rolls are divine, and that’s a spread of soft butter next to them.
 That butter was extremely spreadable, in case you can’t tell.

 The wine for this meal was ordered by the glass, but the server left the bottle for the picture.

-The wine came in at $16 for a glass, which was a little high, given a bottle retails at about $20, but it was a nice pour and a good start to the meal.
+The wine came in at $16 for a glass, which was a little high, given a bottle retails at about $20.
+However, it was a nice pour and an excellent start to the meal.